heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 - A place where you can't ask questions and/or mistakes
 - A place where you can't take anything away

-:arrow_right: If you have a problem with the course, we will do our best to fix it.
+➡️ If you have a problem with the course, we will do our best to fix it.

 We will take presences during this course.
 If you are done, you are free to go.
 However, we would appreciate if you try to help your classmates instead!